juliorodrigues97/perfume-distribution-analytics/README.md

 - **The drillthrough connects customer segmentation with actionable account-level detail.**
 Users can identify the individual accounts within each RFM segment, evaluate their purchase frequency, LTM revenue, and most recent purchase, and use the geographic view to understand where high-value customers are located.

-### Cross-Sell Analysis
+### 7. Cross-Sell Analysis
 Selecting a brand from the Revenue by Brand visual (Page 4) activates the drillthrough navigation, allowing users to investigate cross-selling relationships between brands.

 ![Cross-Sell](assets/screenshots/cross_sell_analysis.png)

-**Example finding — Benton Lab**
+**Example — Benton Lab**
-Benton Lab's strongest commercial pairing was Chateau Jackson, which appeared together in 25 orders, representing 71.4% of orders containing the selected brand.
+Benton Lab's strongest cross-sell relationship was with Chateau Jackson, which appeared together in 25 orders, representing 71.4% of orders containing the selected brand.

 ---